 Ian Curtis’ voice is not pretty, but you believe what he is saying.
 You are drawn in.

 Their songs are very simple, but they pull you into them.
 Many are based on 2 or 3 chords but they are put together in a way that enchants.
 Another album that does that for me is The Notwist’s Shrink.
 I’m thinking of songs like Your Signs.

 Joy Division only released two albums, but their influence is palpable.
 You can hear an aesthetic that would be expressed in various ways by the likes of Radiohead, Interpol, U2, The Cure, and many other prominent and celebrated bands.
 And of course the remaining Joy Division members went on to become New Order.

 Bono had these words to say about Joy Division:

 It would be harder to find a darker place in music than Joy Division.
 Their name, their lyrics and their singer were as big a black cloud as you could find in the sky.
 And yet I sensed the pursuit of God, or light, or reason … a reason to be.
-With Joy Division, you felt from this singer, beauty was truth and truth was beauty, and theirs was a search for both.

 It feels strange to say that I enjoy it.
 There is a better word.
 I am drawn to the human condition in it.
 There is some great energy in the interplay of the drums and bass, and there are some delicious guitar riffs.
 But in its soul I’m drawn to the damaged creature who is calling out from its plight.
 I want to see him restored, healed, made new.
 But this melancholy band ends in sadness, not in joy.